Skip to main content

 Portions vary by size

-Although our dog food provides 100% completed and balanced nutrition for all adult dogs, in general, bigger animals generally need more fuel to power their bodies than smaller ones (though smaller breeds need more fuel per pound of body weight).
-Ask your vet which portion size is right for your pet based on their size.
+Although Kibbles ‘n Bits® dog food provides completed and balanced nutrition for adult dogs, in general, bigger animals generally need more fuel to power their bodies than smaller ones (though smaller breeds need more fuel per pound of body weight).
+Follow the feeding instructions and amounts per dog size from the package and ask your vet which portion size is right for your pet based on their size.
 Usually you can find portion suggestions by weight in the nutrition facts panel on most pet food packaging.

 If you notice any fluctuations in your pet’s appetite, make sure to talk to your vet and get her recommendations for changes to their feeding routine.
 Bon appetit!